While these may be my own definitions, I make the following distinction:

 - Information: a wide ranging collection, though often scoped to a particular domain, intended to impart knowledge.

 A document might be a contract, or a product specification, or an agreed standard.
 These are things which are very clearly defined, will almost certainly be certified by one or more people, and must stand as a final product for reference to the agreements that made it.
-They will usually have a well defined structure, often according to relevant conventions in the respective field.
+It will usually have a well defined structure, often according to relevant conventions in the respective field.

 When producing written work, particularly in a professional capacity, it behooves you to identify which of these you are setting out to produce.
 There is certainly some overlap between the two, but in my mind the key question is that of certification, or “does someone need to sign this off?”
 If the answer to that question is yes, then you probably want to create a document.
 If no, then you most likely want to create information.